What Setting Should Pool Pump Be On For Vacuuming?

 No, you cannot vacuum your pool without a pool pump.
 The pump is needed to create suction and move the water through the vacuum hose and into the filter or waste line.
 Without the pump, the vacuum will not work.

-You might be interested in: What Happens If You Don\’t Fix A Wheel Bearing?
+You might be interested in: How Do You Unblock A Pool Pump?